Jeni-Robbie-Uni/Binary-Search-tree/README.md

 # Binary-Search-tree
-Word count program that takes in words , adds them to BST and allows various funstions.
+Word count program that takes in a text file name from user e.g. test.txt, reads words from file and adds them to BST.
+Program allows to print in alphabetical order and and removes punctuation to avoid duplicate counts.